UKPLab/sentence-transformers/docs/pretrained-models/msmarco-v3.md

 | msmarco-distilbert-base-v2 | 68.35 | 30.77 |

 **Notes:**
+- We provide two type of models, one tuned for **cosine-similarity**, the other for **dot-product**.
+Make sure to use the right method to compute the similarity between query and passages.
+- Models tuned for **cosine-similarity** will prefer the retrieval of shorter passages, while models for **dot-product** will prefer the retrieval of longer passages.
+Depending on your task, you might prefer the one or the other type of model.
 - **msmarco-roberta-base-ance-fristp** is the MSMARCO Dev Passage Retrieval ANCE(FirstP) 600K model from [ANCE](https://github.com/microsoft/ANCE).
 This model should be used with dot-product instead of cosine similarity.